+Calculations principles according to IALA Guideline 1035.

-The minimum availability of any individual AtoN should be 95%.
+The minimum availability of any individual AtoN should be 95.0%.

-Where the availability of an individual AtoN consistently falls below 95%, consideration should be given to the discontinuance or replacement of that AtoN.
+Where the availability of an individual AtoN consistently falls below 95.0%, consideration should be given to the discontinuance or replacement of that AtoN.